bcgov/nr-bcwat/backup_and_restore_database/backup_database/README.md

 # Backup and Upload to S3

-This directory contains a script and Docker setup to back up a PostgreSQL database and upload the backup to an S3 bucket.
+This directory contains a script and a Docker container to back up a PostgreSQL database and upload the backup to an S3 bucket.

 ## Files